virtual-labs/app-exp-create-web/docs/developer-doc.md

    - Paste the Client ID and Client Secret generated from the GitHub OAuth application registration into the respective fields.
    - Click on "Install" to enable the GitHub OAuth provider.

-4. Access Virtual Labs CMS:
+4. Access Virtual Labs Content Development Platform:
-   - After completing the deployment and OAuth setup, you can access the Virtual Labs CMS by visiting your Netlify deployment URL (e.g., `https://virtual-labs-cms.netlify.app/`).
+   - After completing the deployment and OAuth setup, you can access the Virtual Labs Content Development Platform by visiting your Netlify deployment URL (e.g., `https://virtual-labs-cms.netlify.app/`).
-   - Follow the provided login instructions using the GitHub OAuth provider to access the CMS interface.
+   - Follow the provided login instructions using the GitHub OAuth provider to access the platform's interface.

 ## Future Updates and Features